-This movie opens with an animal skull following two kids as they take a leisurely stroll through the forest.
-When the kids run into a huge mushroom it becomes a tiny chest with a black stone inside.
-The kids walk away with the stone and the tiny chest turns back into a giant mushroom.
-I know, I get goosebumps writing it down.
-Such art.
+This movie opens with an animal skull following two kids as they take a stroll through the forest.
+When the kids run into a considerable mushroom, it becomes a tiny chest with a black stone inside.
+The kids walk away with them, and the small chest turns back into a giant mushroom.
+I know, I get goosebumps writing it down — such art.
 What deeper meaning is hidden in here my tiny brain can’t begin to comprehend.

-Now that the prologue is established and we fully understand what this story is about, the movie can truly start.
+Now that the prologue is established and we fully understand what this story is about, the movie can indeed start.
 The boy has grown up into the beautiful specimen known as Neil Breen.
 While talking on the phone with his wife he gets run over by a Rolls Royce that belongs to a stripper, I think.
 Remember kids: don’t walk and talk.
-I think the Rolls got the brunt of it, since it’s bleeding profusely compared to him.
-The stripper tries to steal the magical stone away from him but he saves it just in time.
-Can you imagine what would happen if the stone fell into the wrong, glitter-filled hands?
+I think the Rolls got the brunt of it since it’s bleeding profusely compared to him.
+The stripper tries to steal the magical stone away from him, but he saves it just in time.
+Can you imagine what would happen if the rock fell into the wrong, glitter-filled hands?

-Cut to the hospital and Breen has a diaper on his face covering the wound, because he suffered massive head trauma.
-This is a real hospital, not an office with a gurney and a curtain, because the production value is strong.
+Cut to the hospital and Breen has a diaper on his face covering the wound because he suffered massive head trauma.
+This is a real hospital, not an office with a gurney and a curtain because the production value is staggering.
 Guess who the brain expert of the hospital is?
 If you guessed the girl from the opening scene, then you are correct.
 But how?
 Did you already watch it?
 Why are you playing games with me?
 Do you think this is funny?
-Breen appears in his house and I think it’s the time of the month for him because everything is covered in blood.
-Breen gets naked (diaper still on his face) and we see he is holding an actress hostage in the shower.
+Breen appears in his house, and I think it’s the time of the month for him because everything is covered in blood.
+Breen gets naked (diaper still on his face), and we see he is holding an actress hostage in the shower.

 Next shot is Breen back to work writing his next book.
-Sadly, the diaper is off his face, but the pain is unbearable and he drops two of his three laptops he has opened on his desk.
-In the next scene, Breen has four laptops opened on his desk and is working on his book.
-I have been writing this blog for three months now and I think it’s time to up my game and buy old Sony laptops.
+Sadly, the diaper is off his face, but the pain is unbearable, and he drops two of the three laptops he has opened on his desk.
+In the next scene, Breen has four laptops opened on his office and is working on his book.
+I have been writing this blog for three months now, and I think it’s time to up my game and buy old Sony laptops.
 This will help me in my writing process.

 I can never drink coffee again.

 Ok, so you may be asking yourself, what is this movie about?
 Well, the signs have been there all along.
 It’s about a hacker, hacking his way into discovering all the national and international corruption that has been going on.
-The hacker is Breen, if you didn’t get that far.
+The hacker would be Breen if you didn’t get that far.

 When Breen finally confronts his wife over her pill addiction, the hacking is too distracting.
 He sits down next to her (one laptop only) and starts hacking.
 He tells his wife his intentions of everything he is about to hack.
 He’s hacking so hard at the hacking that the hacked people won’t know what hacked them.

-His old new flame is kidnapped, but Breen has a particular set of skills and he will find her.
-Breen arrives to where she is being held and confronts the kidnapper, breaking a beer bottle over his head.
-He stands in front of the locked door and he vanishes.
+His old new flame is kidnapped, but Breen has a particular set of skills, and he will find her.
+Breen arrives at where she is being held and confronts the kidnapper, breaking a beer bottle over his head.
+He stands in front of the locked door, and he vanishes.
 He… vanishes.
 He VANISHES.
-He va… and reappears inside the container where she is being held at.
+He VA… and reappears inside the container where she is being held at.
 He blindfolds her because she can’t see what is about to happen.
 Side note: I wish I had a blindfold.
-He picks her up and together they vanish and reappear outside, safe and sound.
+He picks her up, and together they vanish and reappear outside, safe and sound.

 We are in the bottom of the ninth inning guys, almost there.
 Stick with me.

 Ok, finally we get Breen in front of a green screen and the world, confessing what he has been up to.
 He has hacked more than anybody has hacked before.
-He has files, supporting documents, factual documents and truth.
+He has filed, supporting documents, actual documents, and truth.
 They will be given to the public.
-This leads to all the corrupted business men, politician and people that walked on to Breen’s set committing suicide.
+This leads to all the corrupted businessmen, politician, and people that walked on to Breen’s set committing suicide.
 All of them kill themselves one after the other.
-The hacks were so powerful that it leads to a mass suicide.
+The hacks were so powerful that it leads to mass-suicide.
 A sniper comes out of nowhere to kill and shut up Breen, but a shooter who is never shown stops him just in time.
 I think it was the truth that killed him, too.